 Supported data sources

-DataWorks supports entire-database migration from various sources to destinations like MaxCompute, OSS, and Elasticsearch:
+DataWorks supports migrating entire databases from various data sources to destinations like MaxCompute, Object Storage Service (OSS), and Elasticsearch.
+The supported data sources are listed below.

 MaxCompute | |